 How does OncoAct work?

-From biopsy to patient report
+From biopsy to report

 What happens to your tumor tissue and blood during a comprehensive DNA test?
 What exactly does all the complex equipment do?
 How do you know which treatments might be an option for you?
 Watch the video now!